lexuannnnn/IP-Project/README.md

 <img width="470" height="175" alt="Screenshot 2025-08-17 194318" src="https://github.com/user-attachments/assets/7c765e2a-1bba-4919-b6e3-14daa0b9300a" />

 ### Implementation:
-Citizen - The citizen cycles through a list of walkPoints, moving to each point in order.
+Citizen - The citizen cycles through a list of walk points, moving to each point in order.
 When the citizen reaches a waypoint, it idles for a specified time before moving on.
 ```csharp
 IEnumerator Patrol()
     {